chrispsn/mesh/README.md

 ## Caveats with this approach

 - Unlike Excel, the whole file gets recalculated every time (no caching of values that won't change)
-- Spreadsheet display won't work well with names whose values change over the course of a file (you may get best results if you adopt an 'immutability' convention)
 - Mesh misses out on Excel's built-in functions (although if we can get Mesh running on native Windows via JScript, we can probably get access to `WorksheetFunction` via COM).

 ## Known issues